May 2014 Graduation

-All undergraduate students who will satisfy degree requirements by May or August 2013, and those who completed their degree in December 2012, are expected to participate in Convocation and Commencement.
-You must complete the Application for Graduation and return it to the Registrar’s Office, 111 Bray Hall, by Friday, April 12.
+All undergraduate students who will satisfy degree requirements by May or August 2015, and those who completed their degree in December 2014, are invited to participate in Convocation and Commencement.
+You must complete the Application for Graduation and return it to the Registrar’s Office, 111 Bray Hall, by Friday, April 10.
 If you do not meet this deadline, your name will not appear in the convocation program.

 Convocation and Commencement are different in their objectives.
 Convocation is a less formal ceremony in which the ESF community recognizes the achievements of graduating students.
-Cap and gown are required.
+Students are recognized individually on stage as their name is called.
+Cap and gowns are required.
 Commencement is a more public and formal ceremony that officially marks the end of graduating students’ ESF careers.
-Degrees will be awarded at this time and full academic dress is required.

 Members of the graduating class are strongly encouraged to attend both events so that they may receive the recognition they undoubtedly deserve.